shoully/Safragt-Privacy-Policy/Privacy-Policy_v1.1.md

 ## Contact
 If you have any questions or suggestions about my privacy policy, do not hesitate to contact me.

-   Name: Ihab Shoully
+   Name: Ihab Ahmed
-   Email: Provided inside the Google Play, Safragt Game page.
+   Email: privacy@appray.ai